tmcgilchrist/ghuntley/content/notes/golang.md

 p := new(Person)
 ```

-Above allocates memory for all the fields, sets each of them to their zero value and returns a pointer. (*Person) More often we want to give each of the fields a value.
+Above allocates memory for all the fields, sets each of them to their zero value and returns a pointer `*Person`.
+More often we want to give each of the fields a value.
 We can do this in two ways.
 Like this:

 ```go
 p := Person{GivenName: "Geoffrey", Surname: "Huntley", Age: 18}